Home

 Investment Manager

-Andrew is an Investment Manager in the Bespoke team.
+Andrew is an Investment Manager in the Bespoke team & lead manager of the Blended World strategy.
 He joined EQ Investors from Tilney Bestinvest where he was an Associate Director of Investment Management.
 Andrew’s area of expertise is managing bespoke portfolio mandates for private clients, Trusts, charities and large family office accounts.
 Andrew has a Masters in Wealth Management from the Chartered Institute for Securities and Investment, a MSc in Finance and Investment from BPP Business School in London and a BA from McGill University in Canada.
-Outside of the office Andrew enjoys spending time with his young family and golden retriever.
-His hobbies include golf, running and wine.
+Outside of the office Andrew enjoys spending time with his young family and labrador.

 Connect